erick805/rickylau-dev/content/blog/react-hooks/index.md

 In order to set up a class component, you need a fair bit of boilerplate code which is not limited to your conventional `constructor()` within your class, and the `super()` for extending the component.

-For instance, it is necessary to add the `this` context in class components.
+For instance, it is necessary to add the `this` context in class components and bind it inside the _constructor()_.

 We would need to bind the concept of `this` because of **implicit binding** in vanilla JavaScript.